 2. Sew a 1 ½” pocket at the bottom.

 Install the bendable curtain rod

-1. Mount the clips (that comes with the bendable rod) inside frame in desired location.
-It is recommended that the clip spacing is 24”.
-Mount clips on both sides and at the bottom of the arch, as shown.
+1. Install the clips (that comes with the bendable rod) inside the frame of the window along the arch.
+It is recommended that the clips be spaced about 24”.
+Install clips on each side and at the bottom of the arched window, as shown.

 Installing your fabric on the bendable curtain rod

 1. Shirr the top pocket over the rod (see diagram 1).
-Thread strap (that comes with the bendable rod kit) through bottom pocket and cinch to create a circle.
-Trim excess strap.
+Thread the strap (that comes with the bendable rod kit) through the bottom pocket and bunch to create a circle.
+Trim the excess strap.

-3. Gather the fabric in the center and wrap the second strap to pull fabric tight.
+3. Gather the fabric in the center and wrap the second strap around the fabric that is in the center.

 4. Do not pull strap tight at this time.

 5. Pull the fabric through the center of the circle to create a pouf.
 Attach the strap to cup hook or window frame.